VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can people buy points directly through WooCommerce?=

 No. It was not intended as an RMT or a virtual currency exchange, but if we get enough demand for it, it wouldn't be too hard in theory.
 You could simply sell a lot of points in WooCommerce and then manually add them through the admin panel for now.

+== Screenshots ==

+1. Create your own point types with their own name and icon.
+2. You can name the point type anything you would like and use any image that makes a good icon.
+3. Admins can manually edit point transactions of their users through the WordPress user panel.
+4. Using the point transfer shortcodes, users can transfer points on their own to other points or to WooCommerce credit.
+5. Using the Coinhive simple miner shortcode, users can "Mine to Pay" for items on your WooCommerce store
+6. Using the Adscend plugin, users can watch videos ads and do other activities to earn points and credit as well.

 == Changelog ==